 3. Approval and Registration

-- School of Physical Therapy: The candidate must contact the Director who will oversee that process.
-Permission to enroll in a course is contingent on resource constraints (e.g., space1 , equipment), the approval of the instructor, and other factors as assessed by the Director2 in consultation with Program Planning and Resource Advisory Committee.
+- School of Rehabilitation Science: The candidate must contact the Director who will oversee that process.
+Permission to enroll in a course is contingent on resource constraints (e.g., space, equipment), the approval of the instructor, and other factors as assessed by the Director in consultation with Program Planning and Resource Advisory Committee.

-- College of Graduate Studies: To take one or more graduate courses for credit without being admitted to a graduate program here, students will need to complete the online form GSR 105: Application for Non-degree Admission found on the CGSR website: http://www.usask.ca/cgsr/for_students/forms.php?tab=current_students the form then needs to be approved and signed by the Director of the School and submitted to the CGSR with the $75 application fee and their transcripts (unofficial transcript will be accepted for this purpose).
-Once approved by CGSR, the applicant will be able to register through PAWS.
+- College of Graduate and Postdoctoral Studies: To take one or more graduate courses for credit without being admitted to a graduate program here, students will need to complete the online form GSR 105: Application for Non-degree Admission found on the CGPS website: the form then needs to be approved and signed by the Director of the School and submitted to the CGPS with the $75 application fee and their transcripts (unofficial transcript will be accepted for this purpose).
+Once approved by CGPS, the applicant will be able to register through PAWS.

 - Tuition will be assessed by University on a per-credit-unit basis.